uhthomas/kipp/README.md

 A secure, temporary file storage site

 ## Disclaimer
-Conf uses an experiment stream cipher which may or may not be cryptographically secure.
+Conf uses an experimental stream cipher which may or may not be cryptographically secure.
 Please use at your own risk.

 ## Installation
 ```